Financial Ethics Policy

 - for personal gain.

 - when dealing with University funds, not induce or encourage another party to operate outside the University policy framework, normal business practice or the law.

 Conflicts of interest

 - Persons to whom this policy applies, regardless of the person's level of authority in relation to financial management, must not commit the University to any contract with any party with whom they hold a pecuniary interest without first declaring and registering the interest in the Interest Register maintained by the Chief Financial Officer and obtaining approval to proceed from the Chief Financial Officer.

 - In making a decision under clause 5 of this policy, the Chief Financial Officer must consider:

 - the extent to which the person and/or their family or close friends stand to benefit from the contract under consideration, and

 - whether it represents a sound business arrangement for the University.

-- The Council Secretary is responsible for ensuring that any conflicts of interest declared by Council members are registered in the Interest Register maintained by the Chief Financial Officer.
+- The Council Secretary is responsible for ensuring that any conflicts of interest declared by Council members are registered in the Interest Register.

 Responsibility for monitoring compliance

 - Any person who believes that this policy has been breached is encouraged to advise the Chief Financial Officer, who will investigate the matter; alternatively, the person may raise the matter by following the process set out in the Fraud and Corruption Policy or Protected Disclosures Policy.

 - The Chief Financial Officer is responsible for monitoring compliance with this policy and for reporting any breaches to the Vice-Chancellor and the chairperson of the Capital and Finance Committee.

 - Breaches of this policy by staff may result in disciplinary action under the Staff Code of Conduct; breaches by non-staff members of Council or its standing committee will be dealt with as appropriate in consultation with the Chancellor.